blackbird71SR/Hello-World/README.md

 - [x] **ABAP**
 ABAP is a high-level programming language created by the German software company SAP SE.
 It is currently positioned, alongside Java, as the language for programming the SAP Application Server, which is part of the NetWeaver platform for building business applications.

+- [x] **AppleScript**
+AppleScript is a scripting language created by Apple Inc. that facilitates automated control over scriptable Mac applications.
+First introduced in System 7, it is currently included in all versions of macOS as part of a package of system automation tools.The term "AppleScript" may refer to the language itself, to an individual script written in the language, or, informally, to the macOS Open Scripting Architecture that underlies the language.

 - [x] **Assembly**
 An assembly language, often abbreviated asm, is any low-level programming language in which there is a very strong correspondence between the program's statements and the architecture's machine code instructions.
 Each assembly language is specific to a particular computer architecture and operating system.